 A careful peek at the CSZ’s geological record has shown that it’s not only primed to rupture again sooner rather than later, but it’s also more likely to generate another “big one” than many previously suspected.

 Ultimately, then, this research reminds us that it’s not just California that’s at risk of a devastating earthquake – it’s the entire western seaboard.

-The CSZ is known as a thrust fault, and the world’s most powerful earthquakes are always generated along them.
+The CSZ, as aforementioned, is a subduction zone, and the world’s most powerful earthquakes are always generated along them.
 Any major movement after a period of friction along the CSZ would primarily affect Oregon and Washington State, home to a combined 11.4 million people.

 The danger of the next “big one” occurring here has always been on the minds of the United States Geological Survey (USGS), who are acutely aware that a 9.0M megathrust quake could devastate cities like Seattle and Vancouver.

 The team note that a thick sediment band overlies the oceanic Juan de Fuca plate.
 As with many subducting plates, this material accretes as a wedge above the convergence point between the two plates, which, among other things, weighs it down.